 Cool in tin before removing and slicing.

-Add natural Greek yoghurt or coconut yoghurt when serving to add a dose of probiotics like Lactobacillus acidophilus and Lactobacillus casei — that may help increase the good bacteria in your gut.
+Add natural Greek yoghurt or coconut yoghurt when serving to add a dose of probiotics like Lactobacillus acidophilus and Lactobacillus casei — which may help increase the good bacteria in your gut.

-You can also add 2 teaspoons of natural vanilla essence and 2 tsp ground cinnamon to mix it up.
+You can also add 2 teaspoons of natural vanilla essence and 2 tsp ground cinnamon to mix it up (I actually ALWAYS do this!).

 Sprinkle with pepitas (pumkin seeds) before popping in the oven.